rana/ora/README.md

 total number of rows processed.
 The `NextRow` method is convenient for returning a single row. `NextRow` calls `Next` and returns `Row`.
 The types of values assigned to `Row` may be configured in the `Config` field.

-`ResultSet` has two usages. `ResultSet` may be returned from `Statement.Fetch` prepared with a SQL select
+`ResultSet` has two usages. `ResultSet` may be returned from `Statement.Fetch` when prepared with a SQL select
 statement:

 ```go